Zabamund/wellpathpy/docs/source/tutorial.rst

 Well location and tvdss
 #######################

 The methods above are not aware of surface location or datum elevation.
-If you want to move the positional log tvd, northing, easting to a given surface location, to 0,0 coordinates, or shift the tvd to tvdss, you can use the following functions:
+If you want to move the positional log to a given surface location, to 0,0 coordinates, or shift the tvd to tvdss, you can use the following functions which return a copy of the positional log by default (``inplace=False``).

 - to shift a positional log to a wellhead location

 .. code-block:: python

-    tvd, new_northing, new_easting = wp.loc_to_wellhead(tvd, northing, easting, surface_northing, surface_easting)
+    pos_wellhead = pos.to_wellhead(surface_northing=surface_northing,
+                                   surface_easting=surface_easting)

 - to shift a positional log to a 0,0 coordinate location